dhawton/istio-community/EARLY-DISCLOSURE.md

 #### Envoy

 Because Istio works closely with Envoy, and is often involved in security vulnerabilities, members of the early disclosure list will inherently gain access to details about embargoed Envoy vulnerability details.
-We require individual contributors to be part of the [Envoy early disclosure list](https://github.com/envoyproxy/envoy/blob/main/SECURITY.md#members), and we do expect that members will follow their embargo guidelines.
+We require individual contributors to be part of the [Envoy early disclosure list](https://github.com/envoyproxy/envoy/blob/main/SECURITY.md#members).
+We do not currently require organizational members to be part of the disclosure list, but we do expect that members will follow their embargo guidelines.
 Failure to do so, or at the request of the Envoy security team, may result in your removal from the early disclosure list and/or the PSWG.

 ### Request to join